tapilab/is-rbabayan/docs/RelatedWorks.md

-#Topic: What is the relation between depression and immigration based on users’ tweets
+##Topic: What is the relation between depression and immigration based on users’ tweets

-##I splitted the project topic into two major questions:
+###I splitted the project topic into two major questions:
-####1.
-How can we determine if a twitter user is an immigrant in order to build a set of tweets made by immigrants.
+1. How can we determine if a twitter user is an immigrant in order to build a set of tweets made by immigrants.
-####2.
-How can we determine the sentiment and social behaviour of a particular twitter account based on their tweets to determine if they suffer from a level of depression or not.
+2. How can we determine the sentiment and social behaviour of a particular twitter account based on their tweets to determine if they suffer from a level of depression or not.

 ###Related works in regard to finding immigrants on twitter: